 Uganda / Agri-Vie Fund-01/Kiboga

-In December 2011, five affected community representatives, Oxfam International, Oxfam Great Britain, and the Uganda Land Alliance (a national consortium of organizations advocating on land issues) submitted a complaint to the CAO on behalf of people living around the plantation in Kiboga.
+In December 2011, a complaint was submitted to CAO by five affected community representatives, Oxfam International, Oxfam Great Britain, and the Uganda Land Alliance (a national consortium of organizations advocating on land issues) on behalf of people living around the plantation in Kiboga.
 The complainants raise concerns about forced evictions and displacement in the plantation area.
 They contend that the evictions have negatively impacted their communities by displacing them from land, destroying their private property, and forcing them to forgo health, education, and livelihood opportunities.
 The complaint also voices broader concerns about the due diligence surrounding the project.

 The CAO found the complaint eligible for further assessment in January 2012.
-The CAO team traveled to the field in February and March to meet with the relevant stakeholders to explore options for a collaborative solution of the issues raised in the complaint.
+The CAO team traveled to the field in February and March to meet with the relevant stakeholders to explore options for addressing the issues raised in the complaint.

-After CAO conducted its assessment of the complaint, both the representatives of the affected community and NFC indicated their willingness to participate in a dispute resolution process.
-This is captured in CAO's final Assessment Report which is available below.
+After CAO conducted its assessment, both the representatives of the affected community and NFC indicated their willingness to participate in a dispute resolution process.
+This is captured in CAO's Assessment Report which was released in April 2012 (available at the links below).

 - Project Name & Number